How Yoga Can Help

 Cortisol is also known to increase appetite and cause cravings for sweet and unhealthy foods, so reducing cortisol levels by practising yoga will have an impact on these cravings too.

 Yoga and sleep

-It may surprise you to know that there is a strong link between the amount of sleep you get and your maintaining a healthy weight.
+It may surprise you to know that there is a strong link between the amount of sleep you get and maintaining a healthy weight.

 Not getting enough quality sleep can disrupt your hormone levels.
 This means that insulin is not released properly after eating the following day.
 This leaves your blood sugar levels high and will increase the chance of you craving unhealthy food later in the day.